How to Become an IT Project Manager: What You’ll Need to Stay on Track

 Rome points out that PMs frequently need to troubleshoot issues that arise seemingly at random on a project.
 “The better rounded you are with different IT skills, the better off you’ll be as a project manager.”

 With that in mind, we used real-time job analysis software from Burning-Glass.com to examine over 180,000 IT project manager job postings from the past year.
 This data helped us identify some of the top skills employers are seeking in IT project manager prospects.

 - Systems development life cycle

 - Atlassian JIRA®

 As you can see, a healthy balance of management skills and technical skills is needed to be successful in this position.
 But don’t let this list deter you from pursuing the profession.
 Keep reading to learn about the education and training that will help you acquire these abilities.

 What education, training & experience do you need to become an IT project manager?

-Our analysis revealed that 87 percent of employers prefer their IT project manager candidates to have a bachelor’s degree.
-A majority of those also require prospects to hold the Project Management Professional (PMP) certification.
+Our analysis of IT project manager job postings revealed that 87 percent of employers prefer their candidates to have a bachelor’s degree.1 Many of those opportunities are also looking for candidates with a Project Management Professional (PMP)® certification.1

 Advice from IT project management pros